mindsdb/mindsdb-docs-old/mindsdb-docs/docs/PredictorInterface.md

 * use_gpu -- Defaults to `None` (autodetect), set to `True` if you have a GPU and want to make sure it's used or to `False` if you want to train the model on the CPU, this will speed up model training a lot in most situations.
 Note, that the default learning backend (lightwood) only work with relatively new (2016+) GPUs.

-* disable_optional_analysis -- Disable the optional components of the model analysis phase, making learning faster but reducing the amount of information you can visualize in Scout or by reading the `get_model_data` information.

 * equal_accuracy_for_all_output_categories -- When you have unbalanced target variable values, this will treat all of them as equally important when training the model.
-To see more information about this and an example, please see (this section)[https://mindsdb.github.io/mindsdb/docs/advanced-mindsdb#unbalanced-dataset]
+To see more information about this and an example, please see (this section)[https://docs.mindsdb.com/tutorials/AdvancedExamples/#unbalanced-dataset]

 * output_categories_importance_dictionary -- A dictionary containing a number representing the importance for each (or some) values from the column to be predicted.
 An example of how his can be used (assume the column we are predicting is called `is_true` and takes two falues): `{'is_true': {'True':0.6, 'False':1}}`.
 The bigger the number (maximum value is one), the more important will it be for the model to predict that specific value correctly (usually at the cost of predicting other values correctly and getting more false positives for that value).

-* unstable_parameters_dict -- A dictionary of unstable parameters that haven't made it to the final interface.
+* advanced_args -- A dictionary of advanced arguments that haven't made it to the final interface.
 If you are interested in using these but are unsure of how they work, please shot us an email or create a github issue detailing your problem.
 Generally speaking, these are meant to be used by the mindsdb team and developers/contributors and will make it to the public interface once they are ready for prime-time.
 Thus, they aren't throughly documented since they and their behavior changes often.

 ## Predict
-`predict(self, when={}, when_data = None, update_cached_model = False, use_gpu=False, unstable_parameters_dict={}, backend=None, run_confidence_variation_analysis=False):`
+`predict(self, when={}, when_data = None, update_cached_model = False, use_gpu=False, advanced_args={}, backend=None, run_confidence_variation_analysis=False):`

 `predictor.predict(from_data=a_data_source)`